MGleason1/PGN-Spy/PGN Spy/ReadMe.txt

 RESULTS

-Equal positions - positions where neither side is winning by more than the "Equal positions threshold" setting are included in this category.
+Undecided positions - positions where neither side is winning by more than the "Undecided positions threshold" setting are included in this category.
 A player who cheats until he gets ahead may have suspicious results in this category.

-Losing positions - positions where the player in question is losing by more than the equal positions threshold but less than the losing positions threshold are included in this category.
+Losing positions - positions where the player in question is losing by more than the undecided positions threshold but less than the losing positions threshold are included in this category.
 A player who cheats to try to save a lost position may have suspicious results in this category.